-You should see the editor start in the Terminal or a VSCode window, and you should see a program that looks like it computes factorial4.
+You should see the editor start in the Terminal, and you should see a program that looks like it computes factorial.
 The program is written in C0, the language we'll be using to start the semester.

 (4.e) Edit the program factorial.c0 and add your name and section letter at the appropriate locations.
 Use the instructions below for the editor you're using.